sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 field without a voting operation MUST be taken as specifying the voting operation "None" -- that is, voting against a consensus.

-On the other hand, an authority MAY specify a voting operations for a field without casting any vote for it.
+On the other hand, an authority MAY specify a voting operation for a field without casting any vote for it.
 This means that the authority has an opinion on how to reach a consensus about the field, without having any preferred value for the field itself.